-- Academic dishonesty: Academic dishonesty is unacceptable, and will not be tolerated in the Department of History.
+- Academic dishonesty: Academic dishonesty is unacceptable and will not be tolerated in the Department of History.
 Please visit https://aisc.uci.edu/policies/academic-integrity/index.php for more information. - Annual progress review/dismissal: The History Department reviews Ph.D. candidates' progress on their degree annually and expects students to be making satisfactory progress while enrolled in the program.
-If a student is not making satisfactory progress, they may be placed on probation or asked to leave the program. - In absentia registration: For more information on registering in absentia, please contact the Graduate Administrator. - Incompletes: Students must resolve all incompletes before August 31st before they can be considered for a TA-ship that academic year.
+If a student is not making satisfactory progress, they may be placed on probation or asked to leave the program. - In absentia registration: - In absentia status is a form of registration available to academic and professional degree graduate students undertaking necessary coursework or research related to their degree programs outside of California or in some cases by exception, within California but outside the Southern California area.
+Students can take up to 6 quarters in absentia.
+Contact the Graduate Program Coordinator for more information. - Incompletes: Students must resolve all incompletes before August 31st before they can be considered for a TA-ship that academic year.
 You must resolves all incompletes within 1 year, or the Incomplete will become an "F." The Graduate Incomplete form is available here: Incomplete (I) Grade Agreement Form - Lapse of Candidacy: Candidacy for the Ph.D. will lapse automatically if the student loses graduate standing by academic disqualification or failure to comply with the University policy on continuous registration.
-A readmitted student who was a candidate for the Ph.D. must again advance to candidacy and thereafter enroll as a candidate for at least one academic quarter before the Ph.D. will be conferred. - Leave of absence: Students may apply for a leave of absence, preferably during their work on their dissertation.
-(Students who are awarded external full-year research fellowships such as an SSRC or Fulbright often take a leave of absence during this research year to avoid university fees.)
+A readmitted student who was a candidate for the Ph.D. must again advance to candidacy and thereafter enroll as a candidate for at least one academic quarter before the Ph.D. will be conferred. - Leave of absence: Students may apply for a leave of absence when they are facing personal troubles (such as health or family demands) make them unable to perform their academic responsibilities.
 Applications are submitted to the Graduate Director during the enrollment period for the quarter in which enrollment and registration are not planned.
 Normally, no more than three quarters of leave will be allowed, and then only according to strict guidelines.
 The deadline to submit an approved Leave of Absence petition to Graduate Division is Friday of the third week of classes.
 Please contact the Graduate Administrator for help in petitioning for a leave of absence. - Non-resident tuition: Students who are on leave for three consecutive quarters during which they live outside of California will be assessed non-resident tuition upon return to enrolled status. - Part-time student status: Ph.D. candidates, especially those in the advanced stages of dissertation writing, may be eligible for approved part-time status, which allows students to take a lighter course load at reduced fees for a maximum of three consecutive quarters.
 Please contact the Graduate Administrator if you'd like to request part-time status.